 Click here for a video about the founder of the Dominican Order, St. Dominic.

 Our congregation is a part of the worldwide Dominican family, established by St. Dominic in 1216 to preach the Good News in words and actions.
 The Dominicans are known as the Order of Preachers and the letters “OP” after our names signifies our connection to the Dominican family.
 Sister Susan Leslie explains more about this in this video here.
 To read more about our community, go to “Who We Are.”

-Our days are rooted in the four pillars of Dominican life—prayer, community, ministry, and study.
-We start our day with prayer, both alone and, if possible, with our community.
-We pray from Dominican Praise, a contemporary translation of the Liturgy of the Hours, also known as the Divine Office.
+Our days are rooted in the four pillars of Dominican life —prayer, community, ministry, and study.
+We start our day with prayer, both in private and with our community.
+During Morning and Evening Prayer, we pray from Dominican Praise, a contemporary translation of the Liturgy of the Hours, also known as the Divine Office.

 We are a community that values study, and particularly studies of theology, Scripture, and the needs of the times.
 As members of a contemplative order, we study upon these topics and share, with each other and the world, how we can respond to these needs.
 The fruits of our daily prayer, community life and study are brought to the world through our ministries.

 Our daily schedule depends on our local community and its individual members.
 Some Sisters are involved in full-time ministry, while other Sisters who are retired or are engaged in study have a more flexible schedule.
 Regardless of where our Sisters live and minister, our day concludes with evening prayer and time with our community.

 Our Constitution states that “consecrated life in community is a witness to the Trinitarian life of love and a gift to the world in which we live.”
 (Constitution 16, Dominican Sisters of Peace).